 In my group we cover research along the translational axis, from fundamental studies into the mechanisms underlying visuo-spatial neglect over lesion-function mapping studies using large cohort clinical scans to applied studies on developing clinical tools for cognitive screening and assessment.
 Our post-stroke cognitive screening programme has been running continuously since 2012, gathering cognitive, stroke and demographic data at several time points in effort to highlight different trajectories.
 More broadly, we support nationwide cognitive screening of stroke patients through the implementation of our Oxford Cognitive Screen (OCS) into clinical settings.

-In addition to my research role, I coordinate undergraduate admissions for the EP and PPL course across the 20 admitting colleges in Oxford, lead our widening access programme and undergraduate outreach and tutor as a lecturer for St Anne’s College.
+In addition to my research role, I coordinated undergraduate admissions for the EP and PPL course across the 20 admitting colleges in Oxford (2016-2021) and led the department's widening access and outreach programme.
+I was a stipendiary lecturer for St Anne’s College (2012-2021).
 I supervise both undergraduate and postgraduate research projects, including on the Clinical Doctorate training programme.

 Domain-specific versus generalized cognitive screening in acute stroke.